Project-OtaWilma/OtaWilmaMobile/README.md

 # OtaWilmaMobile

-OtawilmaMobile is an android interface for OtaWilma.
+OtaWilmaMobile is an android interface for OtaWilma.

-This allows for thigs like AN USABLE INTERFACE and notifications
+This allows for things like AN USABLE INTERFACE and notifications.

-The app is still heavily under development so things such as usability, and combatability are not guaranteed.
-If a new release does not work you can try completly uninstalling the application and redownloading it.
+The app is still heavily under development, so things such as usability, and combatability are not guaranteed.
+If a new release does not work you can try completely uninstalling the application and redownloading it.

 ## Features:

-compared to the normal Wilma app this app can:
+Compared to the normal Wilma app this app can:

-- Cache your schedule so that you can see where you should be and when even without internet, or the oh so reliable Wilma-servers
+- Cache your schedule so that you can see where you should be and when even without an internet connaction or the oh so reliable Wilma-servers

-compared to the normal Wilma app this app can't:
+Compared to the normal Wilma app this app cannot:

 - Do most of the things Wilma can